Sword Art Online Progressive: Scherzo of Deep Night: Reception

-Richard Eisenbeis of the Anime News Network gave the film a 'C+' rating, praising the world-building, production, and soundtrack, but criticizing its over-reliance to the same tropes presented in its prequel, making the film "both more predictable and less emotionally powerful."
+Richard Eisenbeis of the Anime News Network gave the film a 'C+' rating, praising the world-building, production, and soundtrack, but criticizing its over-reliance to the same tropes presented in its predecessor, making the film "both more predictable and less emotionally powerful."
 Writing for The Guardian, Phil Hoad gave the film two out of five stars, praising its action sequences and animation, but criticizing its plot, noting "there is precious little ambition here beyond what feels like a clunky and redundant transposition of the videogaming experience."
 Meanwhile, Nick Valdez of Comic Book Resources gave it a positive review, praising its production and characters, but noted that the film is for longtime viewers and fans of the Sword Art Online franchise.